JeffersonLab/gradle-cat/README.md

 ## Install
 ### settings.gradle
-The plugin is available in Maven Central (but not the Gradle Plugin Portal yet!).
+The plugin is available in Maven Central (but not the Gradle Plugin Portal).
 Since Gradle only checks the Gradle Plugin Portal by default, you'll need to update your `settings.gradle` to point to Maven Central:
 ```
 pluginManagement {
     repositories {